bers31/bernardo.github.io/Student_Academic_Information_System/README.md

 ## 📖 **Project Overview**

 SI-MAS is a robust, full-featured **Academic Information System** built with Laravel that streamlines university administration processes.
-Designed for **Universitas Diponegoro**, this system provides comprehensive management for student enrollment, course scheduling, academic records, and multi-role authorization.
+Designed for **Diponegoro University**, this system provides comprehensive management for student enrollment, course scheduling, academic records, and multi-role authorization.

 **Why SI-MAS?**
 - ✅ **Complete Academic Workflow** - From student registration to transcript generation